Laguna1989/obsidian_notes/Learnings/Talks/Marc Gregoire - An Almost complete overview of cpp20.md

 # Overview

 - C++20 is big
-- formally puglish is planned for end of 2020
+- formally publish is planned for end of 2020
 - Video is a high level overview

 # New Keywords